Killochan Castle: Structure

 There is an unusually high parapet on the south side, while the eaves are unbroken by dormers.

 There are shot-holes in the walls, while the entrance is defended by a parapet-level machiolated projection.

 A wide scale-and-platt stair leads from the entrance to the first floor; whence other floors may be reached by way of a turnpike stair in the re-entrant angle.
 The hall, and an adjoining chamber, are on the first floor.

 The basement, which contained the kitchen and two cellars, is vaulted.

-Oak wall panelling removed from the castle, and displayed at the National Museum of Scotland in Edinburgh, has carved figures of members of the Cathcart family.
+Oak wall panelling removed from the castle, and displayed at the National Museum of Scotland in Edinburgh, has carved figures of members of the Cathcart family, and includes the coat of arms of John Cathcart and his wife Helen Wallace, who married in 1563.

 The 18th-century wing has two storeys.